 Most flood policies have a 30-day wait period, which means that your policy becomes effective 30 days after you purchase it.
 It’s a good idea to reconsider your risk of flooding early every year.

 Talk to your insurance agent about your flood coverage options.
-If you don’t have an agent, you can find one using our Agent Search tool.
+If you don’t have an agent, you can find one using our Licensee Search tool.

 National Flood Insurance Program (NFIP)

 The National Flood Insurance Program (NFIP) is run by the Federal Emergency Management Agency (FEMA) and is another way for Utahns to find insurance coverage.

 Your insurance agent is also equipped to get you covered by an NFIP policy.

 More information about NFIP flood insurance is available at https://www.floodsmart.gov/, or you can call Angelia Crowther, the state’s floodplain manager, at 801-664-5861 if you have questions.